 And after you get done eating your turkey, check out our leftover turkey recipes or make Turkey Stock or Turkey Noodle Soup!

-Homemade Turkey Injection Recipe
+Homemade Turkey Injection (Beer, Broth or Cider)

 Equipment